-1. Go to Settings > Network Security > ACL.
+Select a site from the drop-down list of Organization.
+Go to Settings > Network Security > ACL.
 On Gateway ACL tab, click + Create New Rule to load the following page.

 2. Define packet-filtering criteria of the rule, including protocols, source, and destination, and determine whether to forward the matched packets.
 Refer to the following table to configure the required parameters and click Apply.